kaspanet/rusty-kaspa/rpc/core/src/api/Extending RpcApi.md

 ## rpc-core

-1. Create an ops in `rpc_core::api::ops::RpcApiOps`
+1. Create an op variant in `rpc_core::api::ops::RpcApiOps` (ie. `SubmitBlock`)
-   (ie. `SubmitBlock`)
 2. Create in `rpc_core::model::message` a pair of request and response structures (ie. `SubmitBlockRequest` and `SubmitBlockResponse`).